 Micro fishing line is line geared to the size of the fish.
 There is no point fishing for two inch fish with four pound test line.
 The flies or baits used are so small, and the hooks are so small that anything other than a very thin line is going to look like a rope in comparison.

 I have read that in the Edo period in Japan, the line used for tanago fishing was a single human hair, "preferably taken from a woman you love."
 Over there and back then, women wore their hair quite long.
 I don't think many of us in the here and now would be able to do much fishing if we had to use a single human hair.
-And although I have fished, and caught fairly nice fish, with a single horsehair, horsehair is much too thick for this type of fishing.
+And although I have fished with a single horsehair and caught fairly nice fish doing it, horsehair is much too thick for this type of fishing.

 The line that is used to snell tanago hooks is just over 1 pound test.
 Of course, there's not a tanago alive that weighs even close to 1 pound.
-Similarly, the fish that people here target when micro fishing are very small - a few inches - and their weight is more appropriately measured in grams than ounces.
+Similarly, the fish that people here target when micro fishing are very small - a few inches - and their weight is more appropriately measured in grams than ounces - let alone pounds.
 The lines that have been used for microfishing, 4# test or even 2# test, seem like overkill.
 I say give the micros a fighting chance.

 However, and this is a big however, I have both read and heard about instances when an angler fishing for a 3" fish catches a 9 or 10" fish, or hooks a fish more properly measured in pounds than inches.
 If you are fishing with line that breaks at 5 ounces, it will break.
 You just want it to break near the hook so you don't lose your whole rig.